npm/npm/README.md

 })
 ```

+The `load` function takes an object hash of the command-line configs.
+The various `npm.commands.<cmd>` functions take an **array** of
+positional argument **strings**.
+The last argument to any
+`npm.commands.<cmd>` function is a callback.
+Some commands take other
+optional arguments.
+Read the source.

+You cannot set configs individually for any single npm function at this
+time.
+Since `npm` is a singleton, any call to `npm.config.set` will
+change the value for *all* npm commands in that process.

 See `./bin/npm.js` for an example of pulling config values off of the
 command line arguments using nopt.
 You may also want to check out `npm
 help config` to learn about all the options you can set there.